• News

 GlucoModicum

-Painful needle pricks, well known to over 400 million people affected by diabetes worldwide, could soon become a thing of the past thanks to GlucoModicum’s innovation.
+Painful needle pricks, well known to the over 400 million people affected by diabetes worldwide, could soon become a thing of the past thanks to GlucoModicum’s innovation.
 Spun off from the University of Helsinki in 2018, the startup has developed a novel magnetohydrodynamics (MHD) technology for needle-free glucose monitoring.

 Awario

 Embedded with a single-lead electrocardiogram, the necklace sends the user’s heart rhythm data to the cloud for AI-powered analysis and displays the results on their smartphone in a matter of seconds.
+The product’s beautiful and functional design was created in collaboration with reputed Finnish jewellery brand Lumoava.

 “Heart2Save has strong roots in science, and our products are medical devices,” said CEO Helena Jäntti.
 “They have thus gone through the same demanding process as devices used in hospitals, so the information they provide can be trusted.”